Skip to main content

 Working in a group, students will select, read and critically evaluate scientific literature, justify their choice, interpretation and analysis of literature to group members.

-By developing individual and group works, students will identify, compare and evaluate alternative arguments and opinions in person and in writing, formulate, explain and argue their views on the interaction and internal dynamics of the four different regions and also Russia.
+Through individual and group work, students will identify in oral and written form, compare and evaluate alternative arguments and points of view, formulate, explain and justify their opinion on the interaction and internal dynamics of the four different regions and also Russia.

 Competence

-Students will develop a report based on interdisciplinary scientific literature, analyzing the domestic and foreign policy of Russia, Central Asia, the Caucasus, Eastern Europe and the Baltic States, and the dynamics of relations between these regions.
+Students will develop a report based on interdisciplinary scientific literature, analysing the domestic and foreign policy of Russia, Central Asia, the Caucasus, Eastern Europe and the Baltic States, and the dynamics of relations

 Study course planning